A Typical Salary for a Chartered Financial Analyst

 CFA Salaries by Company Size

-A company's size also helps to determine how much the company pays its CFAs.
-Generally speaking, larger companies pay slightly better than smaller companies, although the differences are not extreme.
+A company's size helps determine how much the company will pays its CFAs.
+Generally speaking, larger companies pay slightly better than smaller companies, although the differences aren't extreme.

-Small companies with fewer than 10 employees pay the second-lowest median incomes, about $84,500 per year, while companies with between 200 and 599 employees that were included in this survey paid CFOs the lowest incomes, around $81,500 on average.
+Small companies with fewer than 10 employees pay the second-lowest median incomes, about $84,500 per year on average, while companies with between 200 and 599 employees that were included in this survey paid CFAs the lowest incomes, around $81,500 on average.
 Meanwhile, companies with between 10 and 49 workers paid CFAs about $88,100, and companies with 50 to 199 workers paid their CFAs around $90,300.

 The impact of an employer's location cannot be understated.
-Those situated in larger metropolises tend to pay more: up to about $141,000 in New York City, $140,000 in San Francisco, and from $120,000 to slightly more than $121,000 annually in Chicago, Boston, and Philadelphia.
+CFAs situated in larger metropolises tended to be paid more than the nationwide average: up to approximately $140,000 in New York City and San Francisco, and approximately $120,000 per year in Chicago, Boston, and Philadelphia.